Home Nonprofits Grants How to Apply

 To apply for a grant at the Greater Cedar Rapids Community Foundation, please read and follow the steps below:

-1. Determine your eligibility.
+1. Determine organization eligibility.

 2. Determine the grant program(s) you will apply to.

-5. Login and complete the online grant application.
+5. Complete the online grant application.

 6. Please contact us if you have any questions.